pikasTech/PikaPython/README.md

 # 1. Abstract

-PikaPython is an ultra-lightweight Python engine with zero dependencies and zero-configuration, that can run with 4KB of RAM (such as STM32G030C8 and STM32F103C8).
+PikaPython is an ultra-lightweight Python interpreter that runs with only 4KB of RAM, zero dependencies.
+It is ready to use out of the box without any configuration required and easy to extend with C.

 PikaPython also known as PikaScript and PikaPy.